Code-Institute-Submissions/The-Heart-Of-Sea/README.md

 # The Heart Of Sea

 The Heart of Sea In 1960's Rock Band.
-This Site Wa Created For Our loyal fans.
+This Site Was Created For Our Loyal fans.

 ## Making Progress

-We had hier Young Web Developer nameed Mr. Syed Shahin Ahmed To crate this for us.
+We had hier Young Web Developer nameed Mr. Syed Shahin Ahmed To crate this website for us.

 ```bash
 About Developer